Pseudomanifold/Shakespeare/README.md

 Again, this will result in a set of networks.
 Note that all existing networks will be overwritten in the current folder.

+# Licence

+The data and the code is are released under an MIT licence.
+Please refer to the file `LICENSE` for more information.